Nitish222/06DiceRoller/README.md

 # 06DiceRoller
-Android  application for rolling of two Dice Image view by press of a button
+Android  application for rolling of two Dice Image view Button by press of a button

 WHAT I LEARNED -